-So what can a person do?
 It all starts with a healthy awareness and appreciation for the problem.
 The internet abounds with a wealth of useful information for those that seek it.
 Evidence is mounting that the most cost-effective way to reduce adverse health effects is avoidance of exposure.
-There are any number of service businesses coming in to existence whose mission is to measure the home or work environment for levels of potentially harmful exposure and to assist with measures to reduce or eliminate these exposures.
-Followup testing can verify the effectiveness of these interventions.
+There are any number of service businesses coming into existence whose mission is to measure the home or work environment for levels of potentially harmful exposure and to assist with measures to reduce or eliminate these exposures.
+Follow-up testing can verify the effectiveness of these interventions.
 Changes in symptoms may be rapidly appreciated.
-There are also a number of easy and low cost measures that one can take to reduce exposure.
+There are also a number of easy and low-cost measures that one can take to reduce exposure.
 Since the issue of ElectroSmog is somewhat technical, bringing in an environmental consultant can be well worth the limited expense to avoid unnecessary expense, to avoid taking unnecessary measures, and to maximize the beneficial outcome.

 Here are a few solutions that are easy to do and yet can significantly reduce ElectroSmog exposure: